tylerbrockett/Alert-Bot-Reddit/README.md

             * Watches for posts containing the word 'cats' in the selftext or link.
         * subscribe -body cats -body dogs
             * Watches for posts containing the word 'cats' ***OR*** 'dogs' in the selftext or link.
-        * subscribe -body cats, dogs
-            * Watches for posts containing the words 'cats' ***AND*** 'dogs' in its selftext or link, but order doesn't matter.
         * subscribe -body funny cats
             * Watches for posts containing the phrase 'funny cats' in its selftext or link.
+        * subscribe -body funny cats, dogs
+            * Watches for posts containing the phrase 'funny cats' ***AND*** 'dogs' in its selftext or link, but order of the two phrases doesn't matter.
     * Aliases:
         * -body
         * -site